 We love A/B testing (or split testing) in digital advertising for this very reason.
 This allows you to test anything and everything about your ads to see what really resonates with your target market including:

 Format of the content: Video vs. carousel vs. static images

 When in doubt, think about how your buyer persona speaks and replicate that tone.
 That might mean using emojis, short sentences, non-traditional punctuation, or a little humor.

-This isn’t a new trend, but it’s still even more necessary for social media advertising in 2021 as before.
+This isn’t a new trend, but it’s still even more necessary for social media advertising as before.
 As people get ad fatigue because, heck, Facebook and Instagram aren’t cutting back on displaying ads anytime soon, the ad relevance is becoming more and more important in getting results.